 Substances affecting the climate Uses of sulphur hexafluoride (SF6) and current results

-Sales of sulphur hexafluoride, a greenhouse gas with an extremely strong impact on the climate, dropped by just under 3.4% in 2023 compared with a year earlier.
-A total of 707.6 tonnes of the gas were sold to various economic branches.
+Sales of sulphur hexafluoride (SF6), a greenhouse gas with an extremely strong impact on the climate, increased by 14.9% in 2024 compared with a year earlier.
+A total of 813.3 tonnes of the gas were sold to various economic branches.

 A comparison of the climate impact of SF6 with that of other substances affecting the climate (see Figure 1) reveals the enormous global warming potential of SF6.
 Figures 1 and 2 show the quantity of SF6 sold and the quantities of selected climate affecting substances used, comparing them in terms of tonnes and CO2 equivalents.